Code-Institute-Submissions/soundkissstudio/README.md

 1. I want my first impression of the site's design to be positive and the site to instil a sense of professionalism, creativity and energy.

-- The user is greeted by a clean design featuring the studio logo, which may perhaps already be familiar by a business card or media reference for example.
-The animation offers a welcome message welcoming the user to the studio, and the overall feeling is that care and consideration has gone into the website design, reflecting on the professionalism of the organisation.
+- The user is greeted by a clean design featuring the studio logo, which may perhaps already be familiar by a business card or media reference.
+The animation offers a welcoming friendly message to the user.
+The overall feeling is that care and consideration has gone into the website design, reflecting on the professionalism of the organisation.

 - Immediately below the hero are links detailing the studio services.